-The widely exported Indian green marble from Rajasthan
+- The widely exported Indian green marble from Rajasthan

-- Onyx marble which gets its name from the thick bands of alternating color, etc.
+- Onyx marble, which gets its name from the thick bands of alternating colour.

-Italian marble, like the Indian counterpart, comes in a variety of colours and textures, though there are a few varieties which are instantly recognizable such as:
+Italian marble varieties, like their Indian counterparts, come in a variety of colours and textures, though there are a few varieties which are famed such as:

 - The much-valued Statuario marble which is characterised by its white colour shot with grey or gold veins

-- Golden hued Botticino marble which seems to be lit from within
+- Golden-hued Botticino marble that seems to be lit from within

 - Light grey Carrera marble that features dispersed, fine, feathery veining